Intro to Webmapping

 This data is licensed under the Open Government Licence - Toronto.
 This allows us to modify and adapt the data!
 The following datasets are from the City of Toronto.
 They have been reformatted to be legible to the various tools and platforms we will work with today.
 Take a moment to browse the datasets online.

-What we will create
+What we will make

 GIS Resources at UBC: